Micro Master's Degree in Strategic Human Resource Management

 Credits transfer:

-Learners can accumulate 20 credits from the Micro Master program when participating in the Master of Arts in Human Resource Management (MAHRM) of Paris-U. Please see the credit transfer policy HERE
+Learners can accumulate 20 credits from the Micro Master program when participating in the Master of Arts in Human Resource Management (MAHRM) at Paris-U. Please see the credit transfer policy HERE

 Tuition fee transfer:

-Please note that, the APEL.Q process will lead to only MAHRM degree of Paris-U, not dual degree.
+Please note that the APEL.Q process will lead to only a MAHRM degree from Paris-U, not a dual degree.
 For more information, read more HERE

 Apply Policy: